fluthjs/fluth-doc/docs/en/api/plugin/debugAll.md

 ## Notes

-1. **Return value**: The plugin always returns the original `result` and does not modify the data flow
+1. **Return value**: The plugin returns the original `result` without modifying the data flow
-2. **Promise handling**: For Promise results, waits for resolution before triggering the debugger
+2. **Promise handling**: For Promise results, waits for Promise resolution before triggering the debugger
 3. **Error handling**: For rejected Promises, triggers the debugger during error handling
 4. **Intelligent filtering**: Skips debugger trigger when `root=false` and there is no `onfulfilled` or `onrejected`
 5. **Remove plugin**: Can be removed via the `remove` method to stop debugging